In Your Garden

 10-10-10 fertilizer of about 1 ½ pounds to 100 square feet.

 - Afterward, set the plants in at 8 to 10 inch spaces and

 water them to get them off to a fast start.
 (You have waited long

 Celery Pests & Diseases

-Throughout the growing season use insecticide to repel aphids and fungicide to protect the plants from leaf blight.
+Throughout the growing season use insecticide to repel aphids and fungicide to protect the plants from leaf blight if desired.